invertase/nx-dart/packages/nx-dart/README.md

 ### Options

 - `targets`: The files or directories which contain the tests to run.
+When not specified, all tests in the `test` directory are run.
 - `coverage`: Whether to collect coverage information.
-The `dart` tool does not output lcov.info files by default.
-The executor converts the Dart coverage data into a lcov.info file automatically.
-The `flutter` tool outputs an lcov.info file by default.
+The `dart` tool does not output `lcov.info` files by default.
+The executor converts the Dart coverage data into a `lcov.info` file automatically.
+The `flutter` tool outputs a `lcov.info` file by default.

 All additional options are passed to the Dart or Flutter test tool.
 Abbreviations are not supported.